Skip to content

 Warning

-2. Setup ACME via the Proxmox Webinterface and provide the API Token at the plugin setup.
+3. Setup ACME via the Proxmox web interface and provide the NETVS API token at the plugin setup.
+For an example see the Configuration section

-1. Install the CA-Repository for Debian as described in the article and install the package acme4netvs on your proxmox host(s).
+1. Install the CA-Repository for Debian as described in the Installation article.

 3. Proxmox file modifications: